 IMPORTANT THINGS MY DECISIONS

 a.

 b.

 c.

 d.

 e.

 f.

 g.

 h.

 i.

 j.

 Change partners.
 With new partners, discuss each other's important things and decisions.
-Give feedback on your partner's decisions.
-Is he/she a good king/queen?
+Give feedback on your partner's decisions and his / her worthiness to be king / queen.

 HOMEWORK